 Staffordshire University from February 2016.

 After I successfully organised the 6th Conference on Decision and Game Theory

 for Security (GameSec 2015) in London, I served

 as the Technical Program Committee Chair (jointly with Tansu Alpcan,

 University of Melborune) of GameSec 2016 (7th Conference on

-Decision and Game Theory for Security) and he is a reviewer for
+Decision and Game Theory for Security) and I am a reviewer for

 leading journals by the ACM, IEEE, and registered expert

 with the European Commission.
-He is also a member of the IEEE
+I am also a member of the IEEE

 and a professional member of the ACM.